infopark/theme_scriv-uno/README.md

-# ScrivUno - a sample app with theme for Scrivito
+# ScrivUno - Scrivito sample app and theme

-# Take this app for a Test Drive!
+## Take this app for a Test Drive!

 Deploy to heroku: